gekkoe/sorted/README.md

   - clojure.tools.cli - Simple cli parsing.
   - clojure.tools.logging & logback-classic - Logging.
   - compojure - A routing library for ring.
-  - cprop - Facilitates pre-loading program state and properties on startup.
   - eastwood - Code linter.
   - expound - Provides easier-to-read spec reports for use during development.
   - failjure - A monadic error handler to maintain referential integrity and readability.
-  - http-kit - An HTTP client/server.
+  - jetty - An HTTP server.
   - java-time-literals - Developer convenience library for copying/pasting date
     literals.
   - liberator - A REST library which I have some prior experience with.
-  - mount - Works with cprop to support startup and shutdown state management.
   - prone - Better exception reporting middleware for Ring.
   - ring - A web application library for Clojure.
   - test.check - Listed in the [clojure.org spec